A fresh new idiomatic English translation based on the

 The Old Testament, or the Hebrew Bible, probably originated as a Jewish targum “translation” and was inherited by the Early Church.
 It is rich with links to the ancient Jewish exegetical tradition.
 The New Testament, in particular the Gospels, is a revision of an older Syriac version that dates back to the early centuries of the Early Church.

 The Antioch Bible makes the Syriac Bible available to the modern reader in an easy-to-read idiomatic English translation, with ample footnotes that point out literal expressions in the original Syriac.
 While the edition caters to the non-specialist, it is a particularly expansive tool in the repertoire of a specialist.
 In this set the specialist can easily consult the original text, fully pointed and vocalized, alongside the translation on facing pages.
 The translation is the work of an inter-faith international team of scholars from North America and Europe.
 The original text was prepared by individuals who grew using the Peshitta Bible, in consultation with leading Biblical scholars in North America and Europe.
-This special limited inaugural edition will appear in ca. 35 volumes at the rate of 4 or 5 volumes per year starting from 2012.
+The first volume was published in 2012 and this special limited inaugural edition will appear in ca. 35 in total, which will be completed by 2026/2027.
 Each volume is bound in special cloth and is printed on matte paper with ornate end-sheets.

 Samples